arkivanov/Decompose/docs/navigation/overlay/component-context.md

 # Child Overlay with custom `ComponentContext`

-Custom `ComponentContext` allowes to pass extra data and functionality to all initialized child components.
-See [Custom ComponentContext](../../component/custom-component-context.md) page for more information about creating custom AppComponentContext.
+Custom `ComponentContext` allows passing extra data and functionality to every child component.
+See [Custom ComponentContext](../../component/custom-component-context.md) page for more information about creating custom `AppComponentContext`.

 In order to pass custom component context like `AppComponentContext` to child overlay components, make an extension function on your `AppComponentContext` interface.
 This custom extension function will initialize the `Child Overlay` and provide every child an `AppComponentContext`.